project-feynman/v2/README.md

 # Our Beliefs

-1) The only reason you're at MIT is so you can learn with companions.
+1) The only reason you're at university is so you can learn with companions.

 2) School material must be constantly renewed by students.